 Wood became the first real functional floor following the use of stone and marble.
 Depending on one’s geography, both building materials could be difficult to come by (and expensive), so most individuals had only two choices: a dirt floor or a wood floor.

 Consider Colonial America in the 17th century.
 While primitive cabins were built from logs, this did not mean their floors were necessarily composed of wood.
 Many folks lived with dirt floors, which is the case in one of the oldest surviving buildings in New England, the Braman-Nothnagle Log House.
-Built in 1638, this house in Gloucester County, New Jersey, functioned for more than ninety years until wood floors were eventually introduced.
+Built-in 1638, this house in Gloucester County, New Jersey, functioned for more than ninety years until wood floors were eventually introduced.

-Given it would have been difficult to come by granite or marble in rural New England, this was a logical, functional and affordable choice.
+Given it would have been difficult to come by granite or marble in rural New England, this was a logical, functional, and affordable choice.
 As you can see from the picture above, this is not an ornate or intricate floor.
 It was not created for beauty; it was created for function.
 However, it’s difficult to deny the inherent beauty in wood no matter its use.

 The romance of your very own floor.

 Parisian antique dealer Marc Maison is familiar with the powerful draw of a reclaimed wood floor.
 He removes antique wood floors and resells them.
-Maison knows that wood that has stood the test of time and it still has value (after all, he isn’t pulling carpet out and trying to auction it off), and in particular, time-honored romantic value.
+Maison knows that wood that has stood the test of time and it still has value (after all, he isn’t pulling the carpet out and trying to auction it off), and in particular, time-honored romantic value.

 If you are prepared to install a wood floor in your home today, you may think, “This is a brand-new floor.
 Where is the romance in that?”
 Fair question.
 But think for a moment about your life and what story you will capture on your wood floor in the forthcoming years.
 The character of that floor on day one, and then after a year, and then after ten years, and then thirty years.
 What will you be looking at?
 While wood will stay functional and resilient, it will also soon start to take on some imperfections and wear.
 It will start to tell a story.
 It will start to tell the story of sunlight where the parts of your floor have taken on morning sunshine.
-It will start to tell the story of holiday meals in the dining room, family meals in the kitchen.
+It will start to tell the story of holiday meals in the dining room, and family meals in the kitchen.
 It will start to tell the story of a child’s room that has a floor with dents and scratches.
 In time, you will have a record as the floor tells your family story.

 We’re ready to help.

-If you want an elegant, functional and romantic wood floor, then we’d like to help you realize that wish.
+If you want an elegant, functional, and romantic wood floor, then we’d like to help you realize that wish.

 For any questions, please get in touch by our website or by phone, 877.215.1831.